Marcelosmbrrr/laravel-react_integration_api_rest/README.md

-# Laravel and React Integration
+# Laravel and React Integration with API REST
 Laravel Integration as Rest API with React JS